borkar-shubham/Terraform/README.md

 **a. terraform init** \
 To install the required plugins and providers for the terraform code present in a current directory. \
 **b. terraform plan** \
-To dry run the planned architecture before applying on the actual environment.\
+To dry run the planned architecture before applying on the actual environment. \
+**c. terraform apply \
+To apply the changes in actual environment. \